Content on this page was generated by AI and has not been manually reviewed.

 Which is easier for a home user: OpenVPN client or IPsec site-to-site?

 For most home users who want VPN coverage across their devices, OpenVPN client mode is easier to set up and maintain since providers supply ready-to-use configuration files.
 IPsec site-to-site is ideal if you’re linking two networks home to office and you have control over both endpoints.
 If you’re new, start with OpenVPN client.
+One click vpn edge 2026

 Do I need to buy a separate VPN subscription to use OpenVPN on EdgeRouter X?

 Not necessarily.
 If you’re connecting to a VPN provider, you’ll need a provider account which typically includes access to OpenVPN configurations.
 If you’re setting up your own VPN gateway, you’ll run OpenVPN on a host you control, and EdgeRouter X can connect as a client to that gateway.
-Edge vpn download guide: how to install, optimize, and compare Edge VPN for secure browsing, streaming, and everyday use

 How do I route only certain devices through the VPN?